-Grandefex Trading Platform, Leverage and Pairs
+Grandefex Trading Platform, Leverage, and Pairs

-Grandefex offers no MT4 or MT5 support which is a huge disadvantage to a large portion of the retail traders.
-Lack of MetaTrader means most of the custom indicators or automated systems cannot be used with this broker.
+Grandefex offers no MT4 or MT5 support which is a huge disadvantage to a large portion of retail traders.
+The lack of MetaTrader means most of the custom indicators or automated systems cannot be used with this broker.
 Moreover, the ability to customize the charting will also be very basic which may not be a desirable thing for experienced traders.

 Before you place any trades always check for the leverage because it is different from one asset class to another.
-Always remember, leverage is a double edged sword which means you need to be extremely careful when you are employing it.
+Always remember, leverage is a double-edged sword which means you need to be extremely careful when you are employing it.

-All the major forex pairs are available on the platform, but the spreads are huge and starts from 3 pips for Eur/Usd which is a deal breaker for many clients.
+All the major forex pairs are available on the platform, but the spreads are huge and start from 3 pips for Eur/Usd which is a deal breaker for many clients.
 Whenever spreads are huge, it means that the platform is not friendly for scalpers and day traders.
 So, look into your personal trading approach too before choosing any broker.

 Algo Trading and Copy Trading

 Unless more information about the mechanisms of algo trading from the platform is available, it is better to avoid it.
-Moving on to the copy trading feature, in theory it sounds easy to make money with it.
+Moving on to the copy trading feature, in theory, it sounds easy to make money with it.
 Ask yourself, are you really willing to risk your money by following an absolute stranger who has unverified trading records?

 Copy trading is just like gambling, you might win for some time, but when the tide goes against you, the chances of blowing your account are too high.
-Even if we give them the benefit of the doubt, the changes in spreads or delay in execution are some of the problems which can’t be eliminated.
+Even if we give them the benefit of the doubt, the changes in spreads or delays in execution are some of the problems which can’t be eliminated.

 Lastly, do keep in mind that the majority of traders lose money in the short term which is why you should never consider copy trading or anything else as a shortcut to success.